 Each Project Partner must provide a Project Partner letter or email of support to provide assurance that the project partner has authorised the proposed contribution or commitment.
 The letter or email should be a maximum of 2 sides of A4 per partner.
-These also must be in English or Welsh, documents in other languages will not be translated by AHRC or the assessors; they should be signed by the named contact, stating the capacity in which they are providing the sign off.
+These also must be in English or Welsh and be signed by the named contact, stating the capacity in which they are providing the sign off.